JuliaPlanners/PDDL.jl/README.md

   - `:disjunctive-preconditions` - `or` predicates
   - `:conditional-effects` - `when` and `forall` effects
   - `:adl` - shorthand for the above 6 requirements
+  - `:constants` - domain constants
   - `:fluents` - numeric fluents
-  - `:derived-predicates` - a.k.a. domain axioms / Horn clauses
+  - `:derived-predicates` - a.k.a. domain axioms

 `PDDL.jl` does not include any planning algorithms.
 Rather, it aims to provide an interface so that planners for PDDL domains can easily be written in Julia, as